pandorafms/pandorafms/pandora_agents/win32/installer/README.txt

-Pandora is the free Distributed Monitoring System.
+Pandora FMS is the Free Monitoring System.

-This is the Windows agent, programmed in C++ with GNU tools and gcc.
+This is the Windows agent installer, programmed in C++ with GNU tools and gcc.

 The binary included is PandoraAgent.exe, that will run as a Windows Service.
 This should be done by the installer, if you have any problem, run: